ethereum/devp2p/caps/eth.md

 ### Status (0x00)

-`[vsn: P, networkID: P, genesis: B_32, forkid, earliest: P, latest: P, latestHash: B_32]`
+`[vsn: P, networkid: P, genesis: B_32, forkid, earliest: P, latest: P, latestHash: B_32]`

 This is the initial message, informing the peer about the local node state and configuration.
 This message should be sent just after the connection is established and prior to any other eth protocol messages.

 - `vsn`: the current protocol version
-- `networkID`: integer identifying the blockchain, see table below
+- `networkid`: integer identifying the blockchain, see table below
 - `genesis`: the hash of the genesis block
 - `forkid`: An [EIP-2124] fork identifier, encoded as `[fork-hash, fork-next]`.